bio-tools/biotoolsDocs/IFB_tools.rst

 Removing entries
 """"""""""""""""
-To remove an entry, from the Tool Card, click on *Uppdate this record*.
+To remove an entry, from the Tool Card, click on *Update this record*.
 Then you can remove the entry by clicking on the remove button |remove|.

 .. |remove| image:: _static/remove.png
-   :width: 55px
+   :width: 100px
    :height: 30px

 .. warning::